So-Cool/prolexa/Readme.md

 - Attributes with Negation
 - Conductivity & Counterfactuals

+Other information:
+- All puzzles should work word-for-word.
+- When querying nouns use the format: 'do nails conduct electricity'
+- When querying proper nouns use format: 'can harry vanish' or 'is athur an ostrich'

+We also handle instances such as 'explain why dursley cannot vanish'

 # Repository Information

 This repository contains Prolog code for a simple question-answering assistant.
 The top-level module is `prolexa.pl`, which can either be run in the command line or with speech input and output through the